chapter-three/next-drupal/README.md

 </p>

 <p align="center">
-  <em>Warning: this project is early alpha.
+  <em>Warning: this project is in early alpha.
 The API might change without notice.</em>
 </p>

 ## Table of Contents